Winneconne, Wisconsin

 Winneconne is a village in Winnebago County, Wisconsin.
-The population was 2,383 at the time of the 2010 census.
+The population was 2,544 at the time of the 2020 census.
 The village is located within the Town of Winneconne.
-Developed along the Wolf River, the city is in the middle of the Wolf Chain of lakes, including Poygan, Winneconne, and Butte des Morts.
+Developed along the Wolf River, the community is in the middle of the Wolf Chain of lakes, including Poygan, Winneconne, and Butte des Morts.
 It is host to numerous bass fishing tournaments.

 History

 This area was originally occupied by succeeding cultures of indigenous peoples.
 The historic Menominee people were settled in the area at the time of European encounter.
 French fur traders from Quebec were among the first to interact with them, followed by Catholic Jesuit missionaries.
 The area was ruled by Great Britain as part of the Province of Quebec and then acquired by the United States.

 Winneconne's European-American settlement began in the mid-19th century with Yankees who migrated from New England and the Northern Tier, added to by waves of immigrants: Irish, Germans, and Norwegians.
 Originally, Winneconne had many different spellings: Winneconnah, Winnekonah, Wau-nau-ko, and Winnikning, which were transliterations from the Menominee and other Indian names for the site.
 The Indian meanings of these names ranged from "land of dirty water" to "land of skull and bones", referring to a prehistoric burial mound known as Butte des Morts by the French.
 In 1851 the recently constituted village board officially settled the spelling of the name as Winneconne.

-Joseph Edwards (1809-1902) was the first postmaster.
+Joseph Edwards (1809–1902) was the first postmaster.
 He was a migrant from Hopewell, Bedford County, Pennsylvania via 15 years farming in Richland County, Ohio.
 He first settled with his family in Winneconne in 1849, building the first frame house in the village.
 After living here a few years, he moved to Dayton, Waupaca County, Wisconsin for more farming.
 He and his wife Mary (Wright) Edwards returned to this village in 1886.
 She died in 1895; and four of their nine children survived him: Mrs. D.C.
 Reed was still living in the village; son Oscar A. Edwards lived in Rhinelander, and two married daughters lived in Tacoma, Washington.